 Failure to launch describes a situation in which an adult child does not become independent from their parents and live as a fully functioning adult.
 While most children grow up to move out on their own, attend school and/or begin a career, some seem unmotivated to make that move.
 If you are concerned this may be your child, read our failure to launch syndrome symptoms.

-How to Tell if Your Child Has a Failure to Launch
+How to Tell if Your Child Has Failure to Launch Symptoms

 During the pandemic, many families hunkered down in one home, with more than one generation living together for health or financial reasons.
 COVID also made it difficult for many adult children to go ahead with plans to move out or leave for college.
 Outside of those situations, many adult children either seemingly have no interest in leaving the nest or they did leave, only to return home with no viable plan to move back out.